 Just a few weeks ago, Aibek Begalin finished working on Adventure - the latest painting carefully created at his home studio in Los Angeles.
 The Kazakh artist moved to the United States six years ago, leaving behind a decades-long legacy in Kazakh fine arts.

 Begalin’s works are ubiquitous: they exist as museum displays in Kazakhstan and Russia and in private collections in Vatican, Japan, USA, Germany, France, Israel, England, Italy, Cuba, Monaco.
 His illustrations color the pages of Chingiz Aitmatov’s novels, and grace the album covers of rock bands abroad.
 Every citizen in Karagandy - the artist’s hometown - have a special connection to one of his timeless pieces, the city’s coat of arms.

-QazMonitor interviewed Aibek Begalin to find out how moving to a new country affected his creativity, who buys his paintings, and how the US compares with his memories of home.
+QazMonitor interviewed Aibek Begalin to find out how moving to a new country affected his creativity, how his paintings succeed in America, and how the US compares with his memories of home.